METHODOLOGY

 Volatility Cone (1σ Range)

-Alongside each implied opening price, we display a one-standard-deviation daily range derived from the CBOE Volatility Index (VIX).
-VIX expresses annualised implied volatility for the S&P 500 as a percentage; converting to a daily dollar move:
+Alongside each implied opening price, we display a one-standard-deviation daily range derived from that market's own 30-day implied-volatility index.
+Each index expresses annualised implied volatility as a percentage; converting to a daily dollar move:

-where is the implied opening price computed by the cost-of-carry model, and VIX is expressed as a decimal (e.g. 18 → 0.18).
+where is the implied opening price computed by the cost-of-carry model, and the volatility index is expressed as a decimal (e.g. 18 → 0.18).
 The resulting range gives a rough sense of overnight uncertainty baked into options markets.
-Note that VIX reflects S&P 500 implied vol and is only a loose proxy for other instruments.
+Each card uses its own exchange's vol index rather than a single proxy — the US indices use the CBOE VIX, while international cards use their native equivalents: VKOSPI (KOSPI 200), TAIWAN VIX (TAIEX), the Nikkei 225 VI, VHSI (Hang Seng), VDAX-NEW (DAX) and VFTSE (FTSE 100).
+Where a native index is unavailable, the card falls back to the US VIX.

 Accuracy Tracker